If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 - support for family and friends affected by gambling

-- meditation, exercise, breathing or just doing fun activities that don't involve gambling.
+- engaging in activities like meditation, exercise, or other fun hobbies that don’t involve gambling.

 Where to get support